charlesribeiro/calendar-challenge/README.md

 # CalendarChallenge

-This project is a calendar app that will show a month view of a calendar of the current month made with Angular 10.
+This project is a calendar app that will show a month view of a calendar of the current month.
+It was made with Angular 10 + NGRX.

 # TL;DR

 You must have Node.js installed on your computer.
 On the directoty root, please run `npm install` then `ng serve --open`, and the project will open on your default browser.
-You can perform the tests with Jusmine by running `ng test`.
+You can perform the unit tests with Jusmine by running `ng test`.

 # How to use